Suhaibinator/URouter/README.md

 ### Metrics and Tracing

-URouter provides built-in support for metrics collection and distributed tracing.
+SRouter provides built-in support for metrics collection and distributed tracing.
 You can enable these features by setting the `EnableMetrics` and `EnableTracing` flags in the `RouterConfig`:

 ```go
 routerConfig := router.RouterConfig{